HAS-Tools-2023/Course-Materials23/Assignments/Week1_Section0.1_GitHub.md

 - Write a few sentences describing the forecast you made and rational for making it.
 Note that we aren't doing anything fancy this week so your rational can be very simple, I'm not looking for a lot of text or any external research.
 This is really just to practice getting files submitted on GitHub.
 Save your file.

-- When you are done open yor homework repo in GitKraken and  `Stage`, `Committ`, and `Push` your changes to upload your changes.
+- When you are done open yor homework repo in GitKraken and  `Stage`, `Commit`, and `Push` your changes to upload your changes.